bodhiYG/RadioGen/README.md

 A music playlist generator that analyzes audio files to create mood and energy-based playlists using PyTorch machine learning.

+**This repository was re-created after being mistakenly pushed to the wrong GitHub account.
+As a result, the full commit history from the original repository is not reflected here.**

 ## Features

 - **Audio Analysis**: Extract tempo, loudness, spectral centroid, and other audio features